 To reduce material costs, aim to use thin walls on your part.
 Thin walls also benefit from cooling quickly, which can reduce cycle times and costs and increase production rates.
 However, it’s essential to consider the particular part and its application, as thicker walls provide additional mechanical strength.
 The recommended wall thickness varies from 0.8 mm - 4 mm.
-Other thicknesses are achievable dependent on material and application.
+Other thicknesses are achievable depending on material and application.

-Always try to ensure that the walls in your injection moulded part has a consistent wall thickness.
+Always try to ensure that the walls in your injection moulded part have a consistent wall thickness.
 This ensures the part cools at a uniform rate and reduces the risk of warping and voids.
 Avoid large solid areas where possible and replace these with strategically placed ribs and bosses as appropriate.
 If your parts contain features of varying wall thicknesses, try and make the transition between the two thicknesses as smooth as possible.

 Rib orientation and Height